MaayanLab/clustergrammer-docs/docs/case_studies.rst

 Case Studies and Examples
 -------------------------
-Clustergrammer was built to visualize biological data but is generally applicable for visualizing high-dimensional data.
+Clustergrammer was developed to visualize high-dimensional biological data (e.g. genome-wide expression data), but it can also generally be applied to any high-dimensional data (e.g. a matrix).
 Below are links to several example case studies and examples using Clustergrammer:

 Cancer Cell Line Encyclopedia Gene Expression Data
 ==================================================
-The Cancer Cell Line Encyclopedia (`CCLE`_) is a publicly available project that characterized (e.g. genetic characterization) over one thousand cancer cell lines.
+The Cancer Cell Line Encyclopedia (`CCLE`_) is a publicly available project that has characterized (e.g. genetic characterization) over 1,000 cancer cell lines.
 We used Clustergrammer to re-analyze and visualize CCLE's gene expression data in the `CCLE Explorer`_.
 The CCLE Explorer allows users to explore the CCLE by tissue type and visualize the most commonly differentially expressed genes for each tissue type as an interactive heatmap.

 Zika Virus RNA-seq Data Visualization
 =====================================